+

 # Save a repository with an alias

-dotme -s work-dotfiles https://github.com/your-company/dotfiles
+dotme -s work-setup https://github.com/company/dotfiles

-# Apply dotfiles using the saved alias
+# Apply dotfiles using alias and default patterns

-dotme -a work-dotfiles
+dotme -a work-setup

 ⚙️ How It Works